Previous studies used atmosphere metrics to assess changing drylands; thus, “incorrect projections” of the water cycle on land.

 Dr Alexis Berg, research associate at Harvard University and lead author of the study, says, “Because models project the air to become warmer and also drier over many land regions, such studies make claims of potentially dramatic future drylands expansion with global warming.”

-To address this limitation, researchers introduce the ecohydrological index (EI), which is “a new metric for defining drylands representing vegetation amounts and water-stress levels and capturing the links between plant behaviour and atmospheric CO2 levels.”
+To address this limitation, researchers introduce the ecohydrological index (EI), “a new metric for defining drylands representing vegetation amounts and water-stress levels and capturing the links between plant behaviour and atmospheric CO2 levels.”

-According to the article, “The key difference between the two indices is that EI captures the relationship between raised CO2 levels and plant behaviour while AI does not.”
+The article states, “The key difference between the two indices is that EI captures the relationship between raised CO2 levels and plant behaviour while AI does not.”

-To compare both metrics, researchers used a climate model simulation under a high carbon emissions scenario under RCP8.5.
-They compared dryland areas using both AI and EI for periods 1971 to 2000 and 2071 to 2100.
+Researchers used a climate model simulation under a high carbon emissions scenario under RCP8.5 to compare both metrics. Â They compared dryland areas using AI and EI from 1971 to 2000 and 2071 to 2100.

 To read the entire study, click the link below: